Jamaican dollar: Banknotes

 Currently, the Jamaican banknotes are printed on a cotton material which has a relatively short life in the country's tropical climate and other circulation conditions, but the new notes will come on enhanced substrates.

-The $100 note is printed on a material called "hybrid", a combination of a protected polyester film layered on a cotton fiber core.
+The $100 note is printed on a material called "hybrid", a combination of a protected polyester film layered on a cotton fibre core.
 The $50, $500, and $1000 notes are printed on a varnished cotton substrate, that is, the traditional cotton treated with a varnish after the notes have been printed.
 Varnishing creates a moisture-proof layer to protect the banknotes against surface soiling and reduces the extent to which they will absorb moisture, contaminant particles and microorganisms.
 The $5000 note remains on a regular cotton substrate as the main security thread, "Optiks", is compatible only with the cotton based material.

 The commemorative notes are released into circulation on 23 July 2012 and the new notes will circulate alongside the regular issue banknotes.

 On 24 March 2014, the Bank of Jamaica issued a $50 note printed on the "Hybrid" substrate.
 In 2015, the Bank of Jamaica issued a $100 note dated 1 January 2014 on the "Hybrid" substrate.

 The $1000 note features an image of the Jamaican Swallowtail, the largest butterfly in the western hemisphere which is also endemic to Jamaica.

+At the 2022/23 Jamaican Budget Debate, the Minister of Finance and the Public Service, Dr. the Honorable Nigel Clarke, revealed the new banknote series commemorating the 60th anniversary of Jamaica.
+Included in the new banknote series is the new $2000 denomination.
+The new banknotes were revealed on 8 March 2022.